 Reiki is an alternative therapy which was developed in Japan and has origins dating back 2500 years.
 Reiki is a gentle therapy which involves a practitioner applying light touch on or above certain areas of the body (e.g. the head, torso).
 A session of reiki usually lasts between 45 to 90 minutes.

 Practitioners of reiki believe that reiki works by transferring “life energy” energy from the practitioner to the client.
-There is little scientific evidence to support this theory or the existence of such a “life energy”.
+There is no scientific evidence to support this theory or the existence of such a “life energy”.
 Some scientists think that reiki may be able to provide health benefits by promoting general relaxation.
-You can read more about relaxation therapies here.
+You can read more about relaxation therapy.

 There is very little scientific evidence on reiki for the treatment of depression.
-Reiki has been looked at to improve mood in studies which recruited adults with pain, men with cancer diagnoses and university students, however all these studies had very small sample sizes and problems with their design.
-There have been no large, well conducted studies looking at reiki for treating clinical depression.
+The use of reiki to improve mood has been investigated in studies which recruited adults with pain, men with cancer diagnoses and university students.
+However all these studies had very small sample sizes and problems with their design.
+There have been no large, well conducted studies looking at the effectiveness of reiki for treating clinical depression.
 Due to the lack of good quality evidence, at the moment it is not possible to determine if reiki is effective in the treatment of depression.